-Choosing Wisely is an initiative of over 80 medical societies and organizations that seek to advance a national dialogue on avoiding unnecessary medical tests, treatments and procedures.
-It is led by the American Board of Internal Medicine Foundation.
+Choosing Wisely was an initiative of over 80 medical societies and organizations, led by the American Board of Internal Medicine Foundation (ABIM Foundation), that sought to advance a national dialogue on avoiding unnecessary medical tests, treatments and procedures.

-Its mission is to promote conversations between physicians and patients to choose care that is:
+Its mission was to promote conversations between physicians and patients to help them choose care that is:

 • Supported by evidence